xiabai84/aliyun-ecs-ai-sandbox/README.md

 * torchvision
 * jupyter

 Jupyter can provide a https user web interface by starting jupyter server.
-You can access this development environment via https://< your ecs public ip >:8888
+You can access this development environment via https://localhost:8888

 ### HandsOn - Setup WSL Env